loopstick/CCA_DigitalElectronics_Spring2020/README.md

   - poll a sensor continually while performing other tasks
 - *Homework:*
 	- Propose a device for your midterm project _that does something_ "interesting".
-	We will discuss project ideas in class and you can always email me if you need help deciding what to do.
+	  - At minimum your project should make use of **TWO input sensors** and **TWO kinds of output**.
-	At minimum your project should make use of **TWO input sensors** and **TWO kinds of output**.
+	  - We will discuss project ideas in class and you can always email me if you need help deciding what to do.
 	  - Deliver the following in your Github repository:
 		- Draw a sketch of your _device that does something_
 		- Describe the overall concept